 5 Amazing International Dishes to Wake Up Your Breakfast Meetings

-Early breakfast meetings are not a favorite of most employees.
+Early breakfast meetings (catered or not) are not a favorite of most employees.
 Getting less sleep, disrupting a normal routine, perhaps drinking too much coffee – not exactly the ideal way to start a productive day.
 But, sometimes they’re unavoidable: a decision has to be made, a deadline needs to be met, and first thing in the morning is the only time to get it done (usually, before the clients come in!).

 And that’s where the actual breakfast part of the equation becomes crucial.
 If you’re asking your team to come in early, a little thought and creativity in the menu planning can go a long way.
 Make it worth their while to get out of bed an hour earlier: replace that boring plate of blueberry muffins or the box of sugary donuts (which are like little ticking time bombs of blood sugar crashes) with one of these amazing, global-inspired dishes.
 Having an interesting breakfast to look forward to makes it a little easier to get out of bed — and lets your employees know you appreciate their extra efforts!